KrishayR/clygon/README.md

 Clygon is a library built to calculate everything from circles to polygons.
 You can calculate the interior angles of a polygon, or the area of any n-gon, and even the arc length, radius, or central angle of a circle.

-To install the package, run `pip install clygon` in your terminal or cmd prompt.
+To install the package, run `pip install clygon==0.0.5` in your terminal or cmd prompt.

 How can I use it?